Developing a Rail-Served Facility

 - Addition of a Union Pacific turnout and signal facilities averages seventeen (17) months.

 If you have questions concerning these procedures or require further assistance with your project planning, please contact your Union Pacific Industrial Development Regional Manager.
+There are additional resources available on Technical Specifications for Construction of Industrial Tracks.

 Step 1 - Getting Started